LibPdIntegration/LibPdIntegration/README.md

 - Support for more platforms.
 As libpd itself is provided as a native binary, it needs to be compiled for each platform you plan to deploy to.
 - Expand the example project.
 - Gallery of projects using LibPdIntegration?

+## Related Projects

+- [black and secret places:](https://github.com/NiallMoody/black-and-secret-places) A project where myself ([Niall Moody](http://www.niallmoody.com/)) and [Yann Seznec](https://www.yannseznec.com/) are taking turns streaming the audio implementation using Pure Data and LibPdIntegration.
+You can view the stream playlist [here](https://www.youtube.com/playlist?list=PL9mtAkCrEZavP0T_C4mLqKdxYD-4wURoZ), and if you want to follow along at home you can download releases for each stream from the [github page](https://github.com/NiallMoody/black-and-secret-places).

 ## Pure Data Resources